Submissions

 • The name, complete mailing address (including e-mail address, telephone and fax numbers) of the corresponding author.

 Keywords.
-A list in alphabetical order not exceeding ten words or short phrases, excluding words used in the title and chosen carefully to reflect the precise content of the paper.
+A list not exceeding ten words or short phrases, excluding words used in the title and chosen carefully to reflect the precise content of the paper.

 Introduction.
 State the reason for the work, the context, background, aims and the hypotheses being tested.
 End the Introduction with a brief statement of what has been achieved.
 It has mainly the following parts.
-Background of the research, Literature survey, Research gaps identified, Research contributions and organization of the paper.
+Background of the research, Literature survey, Research gaps identified, Research problem, Research contributions towards the solution of the mentioned research problem and organization of the paper.

 Results and Discussion.
 State the results of experimental or modelling work, drawing attention to important details in tables and figures and discuss them intensively by citing other references.

 Conclusion.
-Give the main findings and conclude the results and discussion
+Give the main findings and conclude the results and discussion, you may also suggest the limitations, scope of the work and future directions.

 Tables.
 Each table should be inserted in body-text and numbered as well as accompanied by a legend at the top.
 These should be referred to in the text as Table 1, etc. Avoid duplication between figures and tables.